Bird Watching Holidays, Devon | Ash Barton Estate

-If twitching is your thing, this area of North Devon is ideal for birdwatching holidays and trips.
+If twitching is your thing, this beautiful area of North Devon is ideal for birdwatching holidays and bird sightings.

 If you want to venture further afield, catch a two-hour ferry from Bideford to Lundy Island, and between March and June you’ll see up to 35 species of bird nesting on the island.
+It’s an important area for breeding seabirds and a magnet for migrating birds.
+Every year, up to 140 different species are recorded on the island, so there’s always something exciting to see.
 Binoculars at the ready.

 - Braunton Burrows 2 miles

 - Isley Marsh 11 miles

 - North Devon Coastal Path from Morthoe 21 miles

 We have had some brilliant weather this weekend that allowed us to fully appreciate this amazing location.
 It has been kitted out with some great stuff!Sam Dowson

 Call Simon Daukes today on 07785 386 622